tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * Line breaks
 * Inline code comment styles

 For example, here's a [JavaScript style guide](http://google.github.io/styleguide/javascriptguide.xml).
-If developers don't have an official style guide, ask them to recommend one online, and compare the code samples against the guidelines in it.
+If developers don't have an official style guide, ask them to recommend one online, and then compare the code samples against the guidelines in it.
 I dive [more into code samples](docapis_codesamples_bestpractices.html) in another topic.

 ## Pattern 4: Lengthy pages {#longish_pages}

 One of the most stark differences between regular end-user documentation and developer documentation is that developer doc pages tend to be much longer.
-In a [post on designing great API docs](http://blog.parse.com/learn/engineering/designing-great-api-docs/), the writers at Parse explain that short pages frustrate developers:
+Again quoting from Yu's article on designing API docs, he says:

 >It's no secret that developers hate to click.
 Don't spread your documentation onto a million different pages.
 Keep related topics close to each other on the same page.
 >
 >We're big fans of long single page guides that let users see the big picture with the ability to easily zoom into the details with a persistent navigation bar.
 This has the great side effect that users can search all the content with an in-page browser search.
 >
->A great example of this is the Backbone.js documentation, which has everything at your fingertips.
+>A great example of this is the Backbone.js documentation, which has everything at your fingertips. ([Designing Great API Docs](https://www.pixelstech.net/article/1331352900-Designing-Great-API-Docs))

 The Backbone.js documentation takes this length to an extreme, publishing everything on one page: